HCL-TECH-SOFTWARE/dx-compose-doc/docs/deploy_dx/manage/cfg_webengine/wcm_modules.md

 ## Importing WCM libraries

+Use the following steps to import a WCM library:

-Create a directory on the server.
+1. Create a directory on the server.
 For example: `/opt/openliberty/test`.
+2. Copy the WCM library data into the directory.

 The command would be similar to the following: